walterhiggins/WMPJS/README.md

           existingClaim.sharedWith = [];
         }
         existingClaim.sharedWith.push( trustedPlayer );
-        player.sendMessage('You have shared with ' + trustedPlayer);
+        player.sendMessage('You have shared with '
+    		       + trustedPlayer);
       } else {
+        player.sendMessage(
-        player.sendMessage('You do not have any plots to share!');
+          'You do not have any plots to share!'
+        );
       }
     }
     command(share, bukkit.playerNames);